-Left: Erin Eldred, Day, woven cotton cord and thread, copper wire, dowel, 23 x 13 inches
+Left: Erin Eldred, Day, woven cotton cord and thread, copper wire, dowel, 23 x 13 in.

-Right: Erin Eldred, Night, woven cotton cord, thread and yarn, suede, wire, painted dowel, 33.5 x 14 inches
+Right: Erin Eldred, Night, woven cotton cord, thread and yarn, suede, wire, painted dowel, 33.5 x 14 in.

 Erin Eldred, Cone Weaving, 2014, yarn, cloth covered wire, plaster, acrylic